Hindi Medium: Soundtrack

 Hindi Medium's soundtrack consists of two original compositions: "Hoor" and "Ek Jindari", which were produced by Sachin–Jigar.
 The songs were written by Priya Saraiya and Kumaar, whereas Atif Aslam and Taniskaa Sanghvi, rendered the vocals.
 In addition to the original tracks, the makers recreated two songs: "Suit Suit", written and sung by Guru Randhawa and Arjun and composed by Randhawa and Rajat Nagpal, and "Oh Ho Ho Ho", composed by Sukhbir and Abhijit Vaghani, sung by Sukhbir, rapped by Ikka Singh and written by Kumaar.
-The album rights of the film were acquired by T-Series, and it was released on 21 April 2017.
+The rights to the album of the film were acquired by T-Series, and it was released on 21 April 2017.

 Release

-The film was initially scheduled to release on 12 May 2017, but was pushed by a week back, thereby clashing with Half Girlfriend, scheduled for release on the same date.
+The film was initially scheduled to release on 12 May 2017, but was pushed back a week, thereby clashing with Half Girlfriend, scheduled for release on the same date.
 Hindi Medium was declared 'tax-free' in Gujarat, Maharashtra, Madhya Pradesh and Delhi.

 In February 2018, following the success of Dangal (2016) and Secret Superstar (2017) in China, it was announced that Hindi Medium was to be released in China.
 Hindi Medium was released in China on 4 April 2018 to coincide with the Qingming Festival.
 The film's Chinese title is 起跑线 (Qi Pao Xian), which means The Starting Line.